0422 428 584

 A local citation is any online mention of your business’s name, address and phone number, usually shortened to NAP.
 A directory listing is a citation.
 A mention in a local news article is a citation.
 Your Google Business Profile is a citation.
 They act as third-party confirmation that your business is real, located where you say, and reachable the way you say.

 As the founder of Search Scope, I’ve worked with hundreds of Australian businesses, and I’ve seen how a messy trail of inconsistent listings quietly drags on their visibility.
 But I’m also going to be honest with you about something most citation guides won’t say: in 2026, citations are table stakes, not a growth lever.
 You need them clean and consistent, but they are not where rankings are won anymore.
-Let me explain what they are, the types that matter, how to manage them without wasting money, and where they actually fit today.
+This guide is the complete picture: what citations are, the types and sources that matter, the niche directories worth claiming by industry, how to run a proper audit, the mistakes to avoid, and where citations actually fit today.

 • A citation is any online mention of your NAP (name, address, phone), with or without a link.